Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 We compare the transmission to the first order TE mode at the cross port across the spatial resolutions from the two solvers, as presented in Fig.~\ref{fig:MODE_results}(a).
 It considers the transmission at 1550~nm computed with a source bandwidth of 20~nm.
 In Lumerical FDTD, the transmission drops sharply from an unphysical value of 96.7$\%$ at 6 cells per wavelength to more realistic values around 50$\%$ for higher resolutions above 10 cells per wavelength.
 In contrast, the transmission from Tidy3D increases gradually from 35.7$\%$ at 6 cells per wavelength to 49.2$\%$ at 15 cells per wavelength.
 The two solvers agree well between 15 and 20 cells per wavelength, with discrepancies below 5$\%$.
 These results suggest that Lumerical FDTD converges to approximately 50$\%$ at a slightly lower resolution of 10 cells per wavelength, while Tidy3D converges to a similar value at 15 cells per wavelength.
+Similar trends can be seen from Fig.~\ref{fig:MODE_results}(c) showing the mode crosstalk, which quantifies the transmission from the source mode to the fundamental TE mode in the cross port.

 The bandwidth-dependent performance is evaluated by comparing transmission spectra to the first order TE mode at the cross port with 20~nm and 50~nm source bandwidths in both solvers at a resolution of 15 cells per wavelength.
 The results are presented in Fig.~\ref{fig:MODE_results}(b).
 Both solvers give substantial variations across the spectral range.
 Tidy3D shows internal consistency with variation below 3$\%$ between the 20~nm and 50~nm spectra.
-In Lumerical FDTD, the internal deviation is up to 9$\%$, indicating that special attention should be taken when interpreting results from different bandwidth settings.
+In Lumerical FDTD, the internal deviation is up to 9$\%$.
+The strong variations across the spectral range can also be seen in the mode crosstalk spectra for both solvers presented in Fig.~\ref{fig:MODE_results}(d).
+Lumerical FDTD shows an internal deviation of around 1~dB in the mode crosstalk, indicating that special attention should be taken when interpreting results from different bandwidth settings.

+When using the custom non-uniform mesh in Lumerical FDTD, the mesh size is determined by the lower bound of the wavelength range, the highest refractive index in the simulation domain, and the specified number of cells per wavelength.
+It causes a small difference in the mesh size: 29.4~nm for 20~nm source bandwidth and 29.2~nm for 50~nm source bandwidth.
+By changing the mesh size to a constant value of 29~nm, the discrepancy between simulations with different bandwidths can be significantly reduced to below 5$\%$, as shown in Fig.~\ref{fig:MODE_mesh}(a) and (b).
+Comparing to the transmission spectra from Tidy3D in Fig.~\ref{fig:MODE_results}(b), there is still a large discrepancy over 16$\%$ due to mismatched positions of peaks and valleys.